z-open/zerv-distrib/README.md

 ### Scope
-Simple process load distribution in a Zerv cluster to improve responsiveness of the main socket servers.
+Simple process load distribution in a Zerv Server cluster to improve responsiveness of the main Zerv socket application servers.

 ### pre-requisite